datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

   </tr>
 </table>

 The presenter points out that Spain is considered to be democratic by both organizations, based on their scores.
-But they author makes no mention in the presentation of the reports which accompanied the publication of these scores.
-Including the scores without any other information from these reports is **misleading.**
+But the author makes no mention in the presentation of the reports which accompanied the publication of these scores.
+Including the scores, in a presentation on Catalonia, without any other information from these reports is **misleading** since Catalonia was mentioned in both organizations' annual reports this year.

 ### Freedom House